Aspect022/PlatformGame/README.md

 This project is licensed under the MIT License.
 Do whatever you want with it, just don’t sue me 😅

 ---

-Let me know if you want:
-- Cool banner art for the top of the README
-- Gameplay GIFs or screenshots
-- A `.jar` file to release as a downloadable game

-Happy coding, boss 😎💻